-There are six outcomes from the PSR process which can be reached at various stages of a matter.
+There are six outcomes from the PSR process which can be determined at various stages of a matter.

 The six outcomes are:

 - No further action – a finding that you have not practiced inappropriately.
 Your matter is closed

 - Reprimand – a written reprimand given to you by the Director

 - Counselling – an exchange of information given to you by the Director about why you were found to have practiced inappropriately and what action you should take to avoid it occurring again